Guidance

 Barriers to participation

 When tamariki and rangatahi enter care or transition to new care arrangements, they are often separated from their usual peer groups and familiar communities.
-They may or may not have been enrolled in such things as sports and activity groups and it is very important that we assess this area of need.
+They may or may not have been enrolled in such things as sports and activity groups and it is very important that we consider how we will continue to meet this area of need.

 We need to take into account what tamariki and rangatahi enjoy doing and what fulfilment they can achieve by being supported to engage in things they prefer and enjoy doing.
 We need to work with caregivers to find ways to retain their participation in any activities and/or enrol them in activities they want to do and caregivers are able to support them to attend.